ercanburak/HyperE2VID/README.md

 ![Overview of our proposed HyperE2VID architecture](media/detailed.png "Overview of our proposed HyperE2VID architecture")

+- Our HyperE2VID paper has been accepted by [IEEE Transactions on Image Processing](https://ieeexplore.ieee.org/document/10462903).
 - For more details please see our [paper](https://arxiv.org/abs/2305.06382).
 - For qualitative results please see our [project website](https://ercanburak.github.io/HyperE2VID.html).
 - For more results and experimental analyses of HyperE2VID, please see the [interactive result analysis tool of EVREAL](https://ercanburak-evreal.hf.space/).